mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > Raynet is the closest work to ours in terms of general concept.
 But
 > unlike Raynet, we propose a structure that works with objects from
 > arbitrary metric spaces.

+In other words, VoroNet goes from $$E^2$$ to Raynet in $$E^d$$, but this paper extends beyond $$E$$ entirely.

+It's fun to read that 5 years before the "Hierarchical" solution they champion a non-hierarchical one in this paper, not even focusing on the generalization they made beyond $$E^d$$ in the abstract:

+> The distinctive feature of our approach is that we build
+> a non-hierarchical structure with possibility of local minimums which
+> are circumvented by performing a series of searches starting from
+> arbitrary elements of the structure.

 #### 2013: ["Approximate nearest neighbor algorithm based on navigable small world graphs"](https://publications.hse.ru/pubs/share/folder/x5p6h7thif/128296059.pdf)